10 Positive and Constructive Feedback Examples for Sales Teams

 Positive Feedback: “I took a look at your call logs and noticed there’s been a drop in the number of calls you’re making each day.
 Is there something going on that is keeping you from making calls?”

 It’s important to always have your performance reviews backed by the individual seller’s data.
 That way you can directly point out any issues and be specific about any behaviors that need to change.
-The positive feedback example above also starts the conversation with a less accusatory approach, which reduces the chance of reps becoming defensive and eliminating the chance for positive conversation.
+The positive employee feedback above also starts the conversation with a less accusatory approach, which reduces the chance of reps becoming defensive and eliminating the chance for positive conversation.

 2. Be as Direct as Possible

-Focus your feedback on the specific details (the big ones that matter), rather than all the other noise.
+Focus your constructive feedback on the specific details (the big ones that matter), rather than all the other noise.
 When you’re vague, it’s unclear exactly what the seller needs to improve or continue doing.

 For example, if there is an issue with a salesperson’s ability to take charge and guide the conversation in prospect meetings, be specific about why meetings aren’t going well.